 2. Great communication skills

 Loving animals is a given for anyone considering becoming a veterinarian.
-But you might be surprised to know that being able to work well with other people is just as important.
+But you might be surprised to know that being able to work with animals is not the only requirement.
+Veterinary clinics are team settings, so it is important to be able to work well with other people.

-There are a few ways you can prove you’re a good communicator.
+There are a few ways you can show your communication skills to an admissions team.
 The most obvious one is representing yourself well during vet school interviews.
 While not every program includes an interview component, those that do see them as incredibly valuable.

 Given that more and more schools are moving away from interviews, it’s likely you’ll apply to some that don’t include a formal Q&A. It’s still possible to demonstrate you understand how to express yourself when speaking.
 You just need to make sure you choose the right people to compose your letters of recommendation.